 - As action is happening, start lowering your body, get in a ready position to see the near fall coming. - o The referee must anticipate wrestling skills, to move into position. - Once criteria is met, give a clear precise, verbal count, "thousand one, thousand two, thousand three, thousand four, thousand five", along with a simultaneous half swipe motion with your hand.
-Bend at the elbow; bring it into the chest and then out. - Verbal count is critical for both wrestlers. - The advantage to this is your doing two things at once, this allows everyone around to see and understand what you are doing, and where you in the process. - This also slows down your count to a true five seconds. - o It also allows you an out.
+Bend at the elbow; bring it into the chest and then out. - Verbal count is critical for both wrestlers, while visual signal important to for the coaches, fans and table . - The advantage to this is your doing two things at once, this allows everyone around to see and understand what you are doing, and where you in the process. - This also slows down your count to a true five seconds. - o It also allows you an out.
 If there is not a full swipe of the arm, tell the coach you didn't have a full two seconds, therefore no points. - The referee should be down on the mat when the near fall happens.